Canterbury, St Martin

 The oldest parts of St Martins are certainly built of Roman brick, but whether these are part of an early Roman structure, or simply reused by Bertha, or Augustine and his successors, we do not know for sure.

-The font is an absolute delight; it is a huge Norman tub, decorated in wonderfully intricate carvings of interlocking circles and arcading.
+The font is an absolute delight; it is a huge Norman tub, decorated with wonderfully intricate carvings of interlocking circles and arcading.
 It is built of Caen stone, highly prized by medieval builders.

 There are several excellent brasses, and in the west tower is a huge memorial tablet to Sir John Finch (d.
 1660).
 Finch is famous as the Speaker of the House of Commons who had to be held down in his chair to enable Parliament to pass the Petition of Right in 1628, limiting royal power.